 I am a graduate of the University of Washington where I received my bachelor’s degree in 1989.
 In 1993 I graduated from the University of Arizona College of Law.
-After a brief stint working for the Pima County Prosecuting Attorney’s Office, I realized my talents and passions were better served to defend people and not prosecuting them.
+After a brief stint working for the Pima County Prosecuting Attorney’s Office, I realized my talents and passions were better served to defend people and not to prosecute them.
 The “obtain a conviction regardless of the individual facts” mentality has never appealed to me and seems counterproductive to obtaining a just result.
 I moved back to Washington and began my criminal defense practice.

 If you have any questions about your case, don’t hesitate to contact me, either by phone, email or text.
 I will take as much time as you need to understand your situation and to answer all your questions.
 A free personal consultation is always available.